TampereTC/TestContainer-hackathon/Instructions-WSL-Docker-HyperV.md

 $`docker info`

-Check the WSL mount to host system, it should be now under /c (if you shared C drive)
+Check the WSL mount to host system, it should be now under `/mnt/c` (if you shared C drive)

-Extract your hackathon material here /c/Users/<user>/hackstack
+Extract your hackathon material here

-$`cd /c/Users/<user>/hackstack`
+$`cd /mnt/c/Users/<user>/hackstack`

+Create symbolic link for hackstack prohect folder from your host $HOME and WSL $HOME

+$`ln -s /mnt/c/Users/jraivio/hackstack $HOME`

 Win10 WSL Subsystem is ready to follow hackathon instructions to [startup containers.](https://github.com/TampereTC/TestContainer-hackathon/blob/master/README.md#startup-containers)

-Note that 'sudo' is not working with WSL docker commands.
+* Note that 'sudo' is not working with WSL docker commands. *